umerghafoor/umerghafoor/README.md

 <h1 align="center"> Hi, <img src = "https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/main/gifs/wave.gif" width = 50px height='50px'> I'm Umer Ghafoor </h1>
 <h3 align="center">Passionate Robotic Engineer and Programmer</h3>

-I'm Umer Ghafoor, a Computer Science student passionate about Robotics, Automation, IoT, and ML.I specialize in blending technology with creative expression to push the boundaries of innovation.
-Let's connect and explore the intersection of technology, creativity, and personal growth together!
+I'm Umer Ghafoor, a Computer Science student passionate about Robotics, Automation, IoT, and ML.
+I specialize in blending technology with creative expression to push the boundaries of innovation.
+As an aspiring artist and tech enthusiast, I enjoy exploring the intersection of science and art.
+Let's connect and collaborate on projects that harness the power of technology for creative solutions!

 <img width="55%" align="right" alt="Github" src="Cover Github - 2.0.png" />